-For many people leaving their village to go to a hospital 4 hours’ drive away is a huge undertaking and the Help Madina staff accompany them to make sure that they arrive safely and are well looked after.
-The operation can be life changing, for example one of the local tailors in Madina who was unable to work, can now make a living for himself and his family.
+The operation can be life changing.
+For example Melvin, one of the local tailors in Madina who was unable to work, can now make a living for himself and his family.

 Help Madina also provide reading glasses.
 People aged from about 40 years often need glasses not only for reading but for jobs like sorting rice and some have even come to the clinic from Freetown, the capital to buy spectacles from our clinic.